BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/09-tags.md

 ```
 LAMP.Type.get_attachment("ffmz65mn1gtav5fq3bhq",'lamp.test')['data']

-'test'
+{'test_data_key': 21283,
+ 'my_list_of_data': ["Android", "iOS"]}
 ```

 ### LAMP.Type.set_attachment('parent','target','tag_name','body')

 This function is used to set the value of a tag.
 'Target' here is the LAMP element the tag will be attached to - while 'parent' is the agent setting the tag (such as a Researcher, Study, or even a Participant).
 An element can also use the shorthand `'me'` to set a tag on itself - e.g. a Researcher targeting themself.
-This function can also be used to delete a tag by setting `body` as `None`
+This function can also be used to delete a tag by setting `body` as `None`.
 ```
 LAMP.Type.set_attachment("ffmz65mn1gtav5fq3bhq",'U0591253803','lamp.test','This is a test tag')['data']